Responsibilities and Expectations

 The scope of Internal Medicine can be daunting, thus the clerkship also is designed to promote self-directed, reflective learning habits that should serve you well throughout your career.
 Therefore, you are expected to take the initiative in all aspects of your learning.
 This includes actively seeking feedback, participating in discussions, sharing your knowledge with others, and of course, spending time with your patients.
-(Make sure you document all your hard work in your Portfolio.)

 Course Logistics/Formal Teaching Sessions

 The Medicine Clerkship is divided into two, 4-week inpatient experiences.
 Everyone will spend at least one month at either the VAMC or UF Health Shands Jacksonville to gain exposure to “bread and butter” medical conditions.
 Most students will have the opportunity to spend a month at UF Health Shands Gainesville caring for the more subspecialized, complex conditions treated in academic medical centers.
 It is impossible to teach you all of internal medicine in eight weeks but we will do our best to teach you the core topics that we think every physician should know.
 We will also emphasize the clinical reasoning process and utilization of educational resources to encourage your own self-study.
 We will be using the on-line, interactive SIMPLE (simulated internal medicine patient learning experiences) cases.
 These are 36 cases that cover the core topics of internal medicine recommended by our national curriculum and emphasize the clinical reasoning process.
 For a list of the recommended cases and instructions about how to log on, please refer to the SIMPLE link under Resources on the website.
-Eight SIMPLE cases of your choosing are required during this clerkship and 6 brief High Value Care cases (modules A and E are required, you may choose the others).
+Eight SIMPLE cases of your choosing are required during this clerkship and 2 brief High Value Care cases (modules A and E) are required; you are encouraged to complete others.
 SIMPLE is detailed enough to use in lieu of a textbook.
 Other formal teaching activities include Grand Rounds, Morbidity and Mortality conference, physical findings rounds and the ever popular ‘Doc-in-the-Box’ sessions.
 Times and locations for all the conferences are posted on our website in the student activity schedule.

 Students assigned to the subspecialty teams of GI and Oncology will note that these teams are “on call” everyday.
 You are not expected to pick up a new patient everyday, rather a minimum of two per week.
 On days you are not expecting to take a new admission, you should plan to wrap up your work and check out with your resident around 5PM.
 (You are not expected to stay until 7PM with your team everyday.)
 If you are havng trouble meeting the 2 new patients per week minimun, you must let one of the clerkship directors know ASAP as faiure to meet this requirement will result in an incomplete (I) grade for the clerkship until the requirement is met.